-Everything you should know about the Google Penguin algorithm
+Everything to know about the Google Penguin algorithm

-In 2012, Google introduced the Penguin algorithm to take manipulative link-building practices to task.
+In 2012, Google made a significant update in technical SEO history and introduced the Penguin algorithm to take manipulative link-building practices to task.
 Named the ‘webspam algorithm update’, it specifically targeted link spam and suspicious link-building methodology.

 Since it was first released, Google Penguin has changed in order to keep up with the way we use linking – and has since been absorbed into the core Google algorithm as a real-time feature.
 Although the downgrades aren’t as frequent as a result, they still can be hit in a partial and site-wide format, which is why it’s key to keep it in mind.